ScottEKendall/JAMF-Pro-Scripts/ResetKeychain/README.md

 ## Reset Keychain
 There comes a time when a user might need to reset a keychain due to various reasons.
 This is a GUI frontend to allow the users to do that themselves.
-It creates a backup of the entire Keychaion folder before delete the items.
+It creates a backup of the entire Keychain folder before deleting the items.
 The users will have to restart after this is done.

 ![](/ResetKeychain/ResetKeychain_Welcome.png)